ccywch/SEresearchGuide/LatexWriting.md

 # The guide of paper writing in Latex

-This document record my experience in wirting paper with Latex.
+This document record my experience in writing a paper with LaTex.
 So if you'd like to collaborate with me in writing some research papers, please have a look at this guide.

 ## Overall:
 - Use the latex template downloaded from the official sites of the conference or journal.